lamnhan066/isolate_manager/README.md

 ## Contributions

-* This plugin as an enhanced plugin for `isolate_contactor`: [pub](https://pub.dev/packages/isolate_contactor) | [git](https://github.com/vursin/isolate_contactor)
+* This plugin is an enhanced plugin for `isolate_contactor`: [pub](https://pub.dev/packages/isolate_contactor) | [git](https://github.com/vursin/isolate_contactor)
 * If you encounter any problems or feel the library is missing a feature, feel free to open an issue.
-Pull request are also welcome.
+Pull requests are also welcome.

 ## To-do list